w3f/polkadot-wiki/docs/maintain-guides-democracy.md

 ## Undelegate a Vote

-After some time if you decide to undelegate your vote from the delegated account, you must send the `undelegate` transaction from the account you wish to clear.
+You may decide at some point in the future to remove your delegation to a target account.
+In this case, your tokens will be locked for the maximum amount of time in accordance with the conviction you set at the beginning of the delegation.
+For example, if you chose "2x" delegation for four weeks lock up time, your tokens will be locked for 4 weeks after sending the `undelegate` transaction.
+Once your vote has been undelegated, you are in control of making votes with it once again.
+You can start to vote directly, or chose a different account to act as your delegate.

+The `undelegate` transaction must be sent from the account that you wish to clear of its delegation.
+For example, if Alice has delegated her tokens to Bob, Alice would need to be the one to call the `undelegate` transaction to clear her delegation.

 The easiest way to do this is from the "Extrinsics" tab of Polkadot Apps.
 Select the "democracy" pallet and the "undelegate" transaction type.
 Ensure that you are